Armatür Association Charter

 Article 2 – Purpose of the Association

-- To protect the unified interests of the manufacturers of Armature, Valve, Faucet, Installation Equipment and Valve,
+- To protect the unified interests of the manufacturers of Armature, Valve, Faucet and Plumbing Equipment,

 - To strengthen the loyalty among the industrialists and to help them to cooperate and support each other,